- What is the difference between proprietary and nonproprietary research?

 - Will NIST have rights to my intellectual property?

 We strongly suggest that you begin by discussing your project with the NanoFab Manager.
 If you are new to nanofabrication, the NanoFab Manager can discuss with you possible ways to make or measure your nanoscale components.
-If you are experienced in nanofabrication, he can suggest what tools and processes we have available to meet your project needs.
+If you are experienced in nanofabrication, he can describe what tools and processes we have available to meet your project needs.
 The NanoFab Manager can also provide you with an overview of the application process and payment options, along with the orientation and training requirements.When you are ready to begin your new project, you will fill out a Project Application and return it to the NanoFab User Office.
 A Facility User Coordinator will then guide you through the rest of the process.
 See the Application Process - Quick Start Guide for step-by-step instructions.

 The project application process is typically about two weeks from application submission to project approval.
 Once a project is approved, an initial payment must be made and an orientation session is scheduled.
 There are a number of factors that affect how quickly you can come to NIST and get started in the NanoFab.
 First, we review applications every Tuesday; therefore, if you submit your application at 5 pm on a Monday, it will be reviewed that week.
 Second, as soon as possible, you should work with your organization and the NanoFab User Office to determine the most efficient way to transfer funds to the NanoFab sufficient to cover the estimated cost of your project (which is required before work can begin).
 Finally, you will need to be approved by NIST Security to access the NIST campus.
 If you already have a NIST badge, there are no additional access requirements.
 If you are a U.S. citizen or Permanent Resident, a badge providing access can be issued within a few days of project approval.
 If you are a foreign national, it will take at least an additional 30 days to be approved for a badge.
 However, during that time we may be able to arrange for a one or two day visit to complete orientation and some initial training to help you get started as quickly as possible.